UN Security Council demands disarmament of DR Congo militias – DW – 03/30/2023

 Isaac Mugabi (AFP, Reuters)

-The statement of the body's presidency was adopted only weeks after a Security Council delegation visited DRC.
-The eastern region of DR Congo is rife with dozens of rebel groups with conflicting goals and interests.
+Weeks after a UN Security Council delegation visited DR Congo, it has released a statement calling on rebel groups to disband.
+The country's eastern region is rife with militias with conflicting goals and interests.

-"The Security Council strongly condemns the continuing violence and abuses of human rights by all armed groups, including summary executions, sexual and gender-based violence, and large-scale recruitment and use of children," the statement said.
+"The Security Council strongly condemns the continuing violence and abuses of human rights by all armed groups, including summary executions, sexual and gender-based violence, and large-scale recruitment and use of children," the Security Council said in a statement.

-"In North Kivu, in particular, clashes between the M23 rebel movement and government forces have forced at least 900,000 people to flee their homes," Bintou Keita, the head of the UN mission in Congo (MONUSCO), told the Council.
+"In North Kivu, in particular, clashes between the M23 rebel movement and government forces have forced at least 900,000 people to flee their homes," Bintou Keita, the head of the UN mission in DR Congo (MONUSCO), told the UN Security Council.

 Call to disarm and release child soldiers

-The UN body also "demanded that all members of armed groups immediately and permanently disband, lay down their arms... and release children from their ranks."
+The Security Council has also "demanded that all members of armed groups immediately and permanently disband, lay down their arms... and release children from their ranks."

-Phil Clark, an expert on Congo and the Great Lakes region from SOAS, said MONUSCO's failure to protect Congolese civilians lies within the Security Council.
+Phil Clark, an expert on Congo and the Great Lakes region at SOAS University of London, deplored the failure to protect Congolese civilians.

-"We see the same mistakes made by MONUSCO time and again, a real reluctance to put itself in harm's way to protect civilians—constant examples of the peacekeeping mission itself collaborating with the Congolese army in the commission of atrocities," Clark told DW.
+"We see the same mistakes made by MONUSCO time and again, a real reluctance to put itself in harm's way to protect civilians — constant examples of the peacekeeping mission itself collaborating with the Congolese army in the commission of atrocities," he told DW.

 "The Security Council consistently fails to take them on and to address them in any systematic fashion.
 So ultimately, even though many states have some influence in eastern Congo regarding MONUSCO, the Security Council has to be in charge of any serious reform process."